CS. Financial Management of Grant Funds

 The Grant Accountant is responsible for preparing the required expenditure reports for federal and state grants and contracts.
 The Project Director is responsible for preparing any program reports required by the grant.

-All state and federal grant reports shall be reviewed and approved by the Vice President for Finance and Administration and the College President before final submission.
+All state and federal grant reports shall be reviewed and approved by the Grant Accountant.
 Actual filing of all such reports with the federal funding agency shall be the responsibility of the Grant or Project Director.

 RECORDS STORAGE AND RETRIEVAL